ajasinger/vacation-app/README.md

 2. Map quiz.content array to render data (as contentItem) to QuestionBlocks
 3. Pass in quizItem prop to <QuestionsBlock/> element
 4. Add key to <QuestionsBlock/> element to keep track of items between renders, so mapped items remain in the same order
+5. set State to array of chosen answers

 ### TitleBlock
 Pass props into title component